Six Alternate Jobs for Teachers to Help you Supplement or Replace Your Teaching Income

-I’ve been working in the elearning industry for six or seven years now (still am), and there are many tasks that teachers can do.
+I’ve been working in the elearning industry for seven or eight years now (still am), and there are many tasks that teachers can do.
 You may even be interested in being a course developer!
-(I’ve done some of that too – it’s how I learned to make the digital activities on my site🙂
+(I’ve done some of that too – it’s how I learned to make the digital math activities on my site🙂

 (It was actually the work in elearning that gave me the security to leave the classroom.
 When I left the classroom, I took a job working in elearning 20-30 hours/week and worked on creating teaching resources about 15-20 hours/week.)

 5) Become a Teacher-Author